home bias investing

 Global stock indexes provide a good reference point for determining how much of your portfolio should be comprised of Swiss stocks.
 A global index tracks stocks from many different countries around the world.
 It may include only stocks from developed countries (FTSE Developed, MSCI World), or extend to emerging markets as well (FTSE All-World, MSCI ACWI).
 The market capitalization of stocks is the main factor for determining their weightings in global indexes.

-In all of the global indexes mentioned above, Swiss stocks make up between 2 and 3 percent of the total index (as per November 2024).
-Of course, the weight that many private and institutional investors place on Swiss stocks is often much higher than 2 to 3 percent.
+In all of the global indexes mentioned above, Swiss stocks make up about 2 percent of the total index (as per October 2025).
+Of course, the weight that many private and institutional investors place on Swiss stocks is often much higher than 2 percent.

 Table 1: Weightings of Swiss stocks in global stock indexes